2024-2025 Catalog

 Any degree-seeking student who has maintained a cumulative scholastic average of 3.5 or better (minimum 24 credits) qualifies for this honor.

-The Dean’s List is compiled each semester several weeks after grades are processed.
+The Dean’s List is compiled in the Fall and Spring semester several weeks after grades are processed.

 (Students with unresolved “INC” grades at the time of compilation are ineligible).